LaunchCodeEducation/data-analysis-curriculum/content/how-programs-work/reading/programming-languages/index.md

    > `01001000` `01100101` `01101100` `01101100` `01101111` `00100000` `01010111` `01101111` `01110010` `01101100` `01100100`

 Each set of 8 digits represents one character in the text.
 To make things a little easier, binary data may also be represented as **hexadecimal** values.
-Here is `Hello World` expressed in _hex_:
+Here is `Hello World` expressed in hex:

    > `48 65 6c 6c 6f 20 57 6f 72 6c 64`